preps233ceo/Safety_Climate_Analyzer/README.md

 ---

 ## 📊 Dataset

+### Raw Data
+The original dataset `Observations_Raw.xlsx` contained multiple types of observations with the following labels:
+- Pro ACTIVE (Positive Observation)
+- Re ACTIVE (Negative Observation)
+- Unsafe Act
+- Near Miss
+- Others

+### Cleaning and Transformation
+To prepare the dataset for binary classification:
+- Only **"Pro ACTIVE (Positive Observation)"** and **"Re ACTIVE (Negative Observation)" / "Unsafe Act"** entries were retained.
+- Removed duplicate/null observations and "Proposed Improvement" reporting type
+- Labels were simplified to:
+  - **Safe** for positive observations
+  - **Unsafe** for negative/unsafe acts
+- A new column `Label` was created to reflect this transformation.
+- The text of observations was preserved in a column named `Observation`.
+- The dataset was then **balanced** by randomly sampling 311 entries from each class, resulting in a final dataset of **622 rows** (311 Safe, 311 Unsafe).

+### Final Dataset
 - Source: `cleaned_and_balanced.xlsx`
 - 622 entries equally distributed between 'Safe' and 'Unsafe'
 - Text-based observations + classification label
 ---

 ## 🧠 Model Development Steps